IDU

 Produit

 1. Video: create a 2-3 minutes long video in which you express your personal and cultural identity by using elements of the two subjects involved in this IDU.
-Before you start, consider which artefacts in the suitcase are the most important when communicating your identity, and if you might
+Before you start, consider which elements have you used for your sculpture and why are they so important in relation to your identity.

 In the video, you need express the following elements of your identity: